commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 Init the `.commercionetwork` folder with the basic configuration

 :::warning
-At this point there might be some differences if you are using `KMS` with `HSM`.
+At this point there may be some differences if you are using `KMS` with `HSM`.
 Specifications will be published shortly.
 :::

 ```bash